Categories

 Common Types of Change of Use Appeals in Nottingham

 • Retail to Restaurant/Café (Use Class E to Sui Generis): As the high street adapts, many town centre units seek conversion to food and beverage outlets.
-Appeals often consider impact on amenity and vitality of shopping areas.
+Appeals often consider the impact on the amenity and vitality of shopping areas.

 • Commercial to Residential: Repurposing offices or industrial buildings to housing can support regeneration but may raise issues around design, amenity, and infrastructure.